FrancoisVrp/RythmGame_LevelDesign_Tool/README.md

-This repository contain 4 scripts that I used to make a RythmGame LevelDesign Tool.
+This repository contains 4 scripts that I used to make a RythmGame LevelDesign Tool.

 In order to make a GeometryDash like videogame, we had to create 3 levels with a precise position given to the platform.
 Indeed, the player to jump over/on platforms in rythm.
 So the position of platforms depends on player speed, player jump height and bpm/tempo.